 The following two days we drove east from Portland along I-84 and the Columbia Gorge, up through Kennewick, WA to Spokane.
-The next morning we headed further east on I-90 to Cour d’Alene, Idaho before turning back through the Washington Plateau (often called a “desert” of sorts), the Cascade mountains, suburban Seattle and back to Vancouver.
+The next morning we headed further east on I-90 to Cour d’Alene, Idaho before turning back through the Washington Plateau (often referred to as a “desert”), the Cascade mountains, suburban Seattle and back to Vancouver.
 In total we drove 1884 km over four days!
-Here are some photos my friend and I took along the way.
+Here are some photos my friend and I snapped along the way.

 One the great things about road trips is the people you sometimes meet on the way.
 At a rest stop on I-84, 160 miles east of Portland near Boardman, Oregon we had the pleasure of chatting with Tony Adams, a 53 year old cyclist who has and continues to ride his recumbent bicycle pulling a self-designed trailer around the entire continental USA!
 You can learn more about Tony by searching “Tony Adams cycling”.